Updated March 31, 2026

 - South Dakota businesses with 1+ employees are required to carry workers' compensation, though sole proprietors and some other groups are exempt; this is separate from liability coverage for a music school.

-- South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, so a studio or academy may need to show coverage before signing or renewing space.
+- Most commercial leases in South Dakota require proof of general liability coverage, so a studio or academy may need to show coverage before signing or renewing space.

 - Commercial auto liability minimums in South Dakota are $25,000/$50,000/$25,000 if a music school owns or uses covered vehicles for business purposes.